-The Sea Eagle 370 is the 330's big sister.
+The Sea Eagle 370 is the SE-330's big sister.
 Only 6 lbs. heavier (32 lbs.) with a larger carrying capacity of 3 people or 650 lbs.
 You can take along enough gear for that long weekend fishing trip, camping adventure or river running voyage.
 Form and function make the Sea Eagle 370 America's second most popular inflatable kayak.

 This affordable inflatable sport kayak is as lightweight and portable as it gets, yet still remarkably stable and durable.